shtse8/FireSchema/docs-src/guide/typescript-client.md

 }

 const bobData: UserData = {
-  id: 'bob-123', // ID is part of type, not stored
+  id: 'bob-123', // ID is included in the UserData type after fetching, but not stored in the Firestore document itself.
   displayName: 'Bob',
   email: 'bob@example.com',
   isActive: true,